mithril-security/bastionlab/README.md

 The per-layer weights are expanded, which is replicating them along a new “batch” dimension as many times as the number of samples in a batch.
 With proper changes to the forward pass of the layer, the gradient of the expanded weights computed by the autograd engine during the backward pass are directly the PSGs.
 A careful analysis of the memory footprint of the approach shows that it is no more memory hungry than the hooks-based approach.
 In terms of compute time, we notice that the modified forward passes, at least in a naive implementation, are less efficient than the hooks-based approach or non-private learning.
 Nevertheless, the use of some tricks on key layers such as convolutions (e.g. grouped convolutions) allows this method to be on par with the hooks-based technique.

 [Opacus](https://github.com/pytorch/opacus) is another differential privacy library but due to TorchScript's inability with backward pass hooks.

+# :runner: Upcoming Features.
+- Using Opacus for differential privacy.
+- Providing Attestation to BastionAI through AMD SEV.

 # :wrench: How to get started